jersobh/pydge/README.md

 # Pydge Framework

-Pydge is a python 3.5+ framework using async.io, jinja2 and peewee ORM.
+Pydge is a python 3.5+ bloilerplate using asyncio, jinja2 and peewee ORM.

 ### Install